mdayku/HaoLine/README.md

 This opens an interactive dashboard at `http://localhost:8501` with:

-- Drag-and-drop model upload (ONNX, PyTorch)
+- Drag-and-drop model upload (ONNX, PyTorch, TFLite, CoreML, OpenVINO, TensorRT, GGUF, SafeTensors)
 - Hardware selection with 50+ GPU profiles (searchable)
 - **NEW:** Batch size and GPU count controls
 - **NEW:** System Requirements (Steam-style min/rec/optimal)